drcjar/ipfjes-thesis/source/10_chapter_2.md

-# Literature review and meta-analysis
+# Literature review and meta-analysis: how much IPF is attributable to occupational exposures?

 <!--
 consider 'finishing off' lit search stuff and sticking more detail in here  - ?build a django app?